MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 |**People in trusted organizations**|Bypass|Bypass|Lobby|Lobby|Lobby|Lobby|
 |**Anonymous participants**|Bypass|Lobby|Lobby|Lobby|Lobby|Lobby|

-**Only people who were invited** applies only to individual users who were sent an invite or to whom an invite was forwarded.
-Users added as a part of a distribution group will go through the lobby.
+**Only people who were invited** applies only to verified participants who were sent an invite or to whom an invite was forwarded.
+Users added as a part of a distribution group will wait in the lobby.

 ## Choose who can bypass the lobby in meetings hosted by your organization

 You can configure the settings and policies described above in the Teams admin center.
 See the sections below for guidance on which setting to choose for different circumstances.

 > [!Important]
-> Meeting organizers can change the values that you choose for the **People dialing in can bypass the lobby** and **Who can bypass the lobby** settings.
+> Meeting organizers can change the default values that you choose for the **People dialing in can bypass the lobby** and **Who can bypass the lobby** settings.
 If you need to enforce these settings to a particular value, you can use a meeting template or sensitivity label (Teams Premium required).
 For more information, see [Configure the Microsoft Teams meeting lobby for sensitive meetings](configure-lobby-sensitive-meetings.md).

 To set meeting join and lobby policies
 1. In the Teams admin center, expand **Meetings** and then select **Meeting policies**.
 1. Select the policy that you want to update.
-1. In the **Meeting join & lobby** sections, update the settings that you want to change.
+1. In the **Participant & guests** sections, update the settings that you want to change:
+   - **Let anonymous people join a meeting**
+   - **Let anonymous people start a meeting**
+   - **Automatically admit people** (Who can bypass the lobby)
+   - **Dial-in users can bypass the lobby**
     ![Screenshot showing the meeting join and lobby settings in the Teams admin center.](media/meeting-join-and-lobby-tac-settings.png)
 1. Select **Save**.

+Note that changes can take up to twenty-four hours to take effect.

 If you want to allow anonymous meeting access, be sure the **Anonymous users can join a meeting** meeting setting is also turned on.